-Policies and schedules are changing pretty regularly, and it's incumbent on travelers to stay on top of it all if they want to have the best trip possible.
+Policies and schedules are changing pretty regularly, and it's incumbent upon travelers to stay on top of it all if they want to have the best trip possible.
 "There's a lot of fine print," Lieberman says.
 "So this continues to be a time when travelers really have to do their homework."

-It's not just the airlines' cancelation policies that you should read carefully: If you want to avoid any uncomfortable surprises — like mandatory quarantining periods — at your destination, it's a good idea that you research the health restrictions and regulations you'll encounter once you step off the plane.
+It's not just the airlines' cancellation policies that you should read carefully: If you want to avoid any uncomfortable surprises — like mandatory quarantining periods — at your destination, it's a good idea that you research the health restrictions and regulations you'll encounter once you step off the plane.

 "Travelers need to be prepared to follow rules and restrictions on the ground and be prepared with all of their documentation," Lieberman says.